SmartEddies/Eddy-S1/README.md

 ### 1. Download and install mos tool
 [Download](https://mongoose-os.com/docs/mongoose-os/quickstart/setup.md#1-download-and-install-mos-tool) and install `mos` tool.
 ### 2. Connect the device to your PC
-Connect your Eddy-S1 to your PC using a USB cable.
+Connect your device to your PC using a USB cable.
 ### 3. Upload the latest firmware
-Download the [latest firmware](../../releases/latest/download/fw.zip) and flash it typing on a terminal:
+Download the [latest firmware](../../releases/latest/download/fw.zip) and flash it typing the following command on a terminal.

-`mos flash fw.zip --port SERIAL_PORT`
+`mos flash fw.zip`
 ### 4. Configure the WiFi connection
-Connect your device to your WiFi typing on a terminal:
+Connect your device to your local WiFi network.
+Type the following command on a terminal.

 `mos wifi WIFI_NETWORK_NAME WIFI_PASSWORD`
 ### 5. Configure the MQTT connection
-Connect your device to your MQTT broker typing on a terminal:
+Connect your device to your MQTT broker.
+Type the following commands on a terminal according your broker authentication and protocol settings.

-`mos wifi WIFI_NETWORK_NAME WIFI_PASSWORD`
+Set username and password if your broker requires them.

+`mos config-set mqtt.user=USERNAME mqtt.pass=PASSWORD`

+Disable SSL communiation if your broker doesn't support it.

+`mos config-set mqtt.ssl_ca_cert=`

+Set the server to connect to.
+If no PORT is specified, 1883 or 8883 is used depending on whether SSL is enabled.
+`mos config-set mqtt.enable=true mqtt.server=MQTT_BROKER`